bet4a/d3wiki/SVG-Shapes.md

 <a name="chord_endAngle" href="SVG-Shapes#chord_endAngle">#</a> chord.<b>endAngle</b>([<i>angle</i>])

 If *endAngle* is specified, sets the *endAngle*-accessor to the specified function or constant.
 If *endAngle* is not specified, returns the current *endAngle*-accessor.
-Angles are specified in [radians](http://en.wikipedia.org/wiki/Radian), even though SVG typically uses degrees.
+Angles are specified in radians; 0 corresponds to 12 o’clock (negative *y*) and proceeds clockwise, repeating at 2π.
 The default accessor assumes that the input source or target description is an object with suitably-named attributes:

 ```javascript
 function endAngle(d) {